Happy Glass Review Information

 - Unlock new puzzles to solve.

-There are hints in the game.
+here are hints in the game.
 I used a hint, and the game told me the answer.
 I can see why some people would appreciate hints like these.
-Solving puzzles in games like this is why they are fun.

 If I felt like a game was so hard that I needed hints all the time or needed to skip some puzzles, then I would question how fair the game is.
 A fair puzzle game is possible without needing any extra help.